Tips for Taps Blog

 The purpose of showering is to feel clean and refreshed, right?
-But, when your water is hard or contains harmful chemicals or microbes, it is difficult to achieve that squeaky clean feeling.
+But, when your water is hard or contains harmful chemicals or microbes, it can be difficult to achieve that squeaky clean feeling.

-Let’s take a deeper look at what water quality risks and concerns exist in the shower water and what type of shower filters, if any, are effective.
+Enter the guide that asks: Do shower filters work, what can they filter out, and what is the best type to use?
+We'll take a closer look at what water quality risks and concerns exist in shower water and what type of filters, if any, are truly effective.

 Why Use A Shower Filter?

-The main pollutant that shower filters aim to remove is chlorine.
+The main contaminant that shower filters typically aim to remove is chlorine.
 Chlorine is commonly used in the disinfection process in water treatment plants to remove bacteria and remains in trace amounts in drinking and bathing water.

 Exposure to chlorine during showering can have multiple negative impacts on human health, such as:

 While these threats are legitimate, the ways in which many shower filter companies claim that chlorine enters your body aren’t as accurate.

 For example, the claim that human skin absorbs chlorine through direct contact with water during showering is mostly unsubstantiated by science.
 According to the Wisconsin Department of Health Services, only small amounts of chlorine pass through the skin, which are expelled from the body quickly.